 The first death statistics published by the Federal Government concerned events in 1850 and were based on statistics collected during the decennial census of that year.
-In 1880 a national "registration area" was created for recording deaths.
-Originally consisting of two States (Massachusetts and New Jersey), the District of Columbia, and several large cities having efficient systems for death registrations, the death-registration area continued to expand until 1933, when, for the first time, it included the entire United States.
-Tables showing data for deathregistration States include the District of Columbia for all years; registration cities in nonregistration States are not included.
-For more details on the history of the deathregistration area, see the Technical Appendix in Vital Statistics of the United States, 1979, Volume II, Mortality, Part A, section 7, pages 3 and 4, and the section "History and Organization of the Vital Statistics System, " chapter 1, Vital Statistics of the United States, 1950, Volume I, pages 2-19.
-Statistics on fetal deaths were first published for the birth- registration area in 1918 and then annually beginning in 1922.
+In 1880 a national "registration area" was created for deaths.
+Originally consisting of two States--Massachusetts and New Jersey--the District of Columbia, and several large cities having efficient systems for death registrations, the death-registration area continued to expand until 1933, when it included the entire United States for the first time.
+Tables showing data for death-registration States include the District of Columbia for all years; registration cities in nonregistration States are not included.
+For more details on the history of the death-registration area, see the Vital Statistics of the United States, 1979, Volume II, Mortality, Part A, section 7, pages 3 and 4 and Vital Statistics of the United States, 1950, Volume I, chapter 1, pages 2-19.
+Statistics on fetal deaths were first published for the birth-registration area in 1918 and then every year beginning with 1922.